 Carleton University supports bicycle commuting to/from campus and offers several open bicycle racks in convenient locations throughout the campus.
 In addition to these open racks, a secure bicycle storage compound is also located at the Athletics complex.
 There is no charge to use any of the open racks for bicycle storage on campus and it only costs $10 per annum to register/use the secure bicycle facility at Athletics.
 Further information on bicycle programs and storage on campus may be found at:

 Carleton University is pleased to host the bike share program, VeloGo, on our campus.
 This program allows members and visitors of the Carleton community to borrow a bike from Carleton and travel around Ottawa in style.
+(This program is not available in 2019).

 Getting to the Carleton University campus by bus or O-Train is a convenient option for many students, staff, and faculty.
 The transitway is a big part of the OC Transpo public transit system.
 It provides rapid transit service across the entire city on bus-only roadways and intersects with the O-Train.
 You can even combine cycling with your ride on public transit – the Rack & Roll program allows cyclists to bring their bicycles with them.
 Racks are installed on over 200 buses, including all articulated buses on several City of Ottawa transit routes.
 Bike racks are available on a first-come, first-served basis and some trips may not have a bike rack — if this is the case, you may need to wait for the next bus.
 There is no cost to use the rack, just your usual bus fare.
 Please refer to the OC Transpo website for fare information, route maps, and transit schedules to plan your trip to/from campus.